leesharma/rescuetime/README.md

     $ gem install rescuetime

-## Supported Ruby Versions

-rescuetime is tested for the following MRI ruby versions:

-- ruby-head
-- 2.2
-- 2.1
-- 2.0.0
-- 1.9.3

 ## Usage

-### Getting Started
+### Prerequisites

+Ensure that you are using a [supported ruby version](https://github.com/leesharma/rescuetime/wiki/Supported-Rubies) for your project.

 In order to use access your RescueTime data, you will need an API key.
 If you do not already have a key, visit the [API key management page](https://www.rescuetime.com/anapi/manage).

+### Getting Started

 Using the rescuetime gem is simple.
 Here is some example code using the rescuetime gem: